Tom Brown (British Army soldier): Honours

-The Battle of Dettingen is notable for two things: it was the last time a British monarch personally led his troops into battle, and the last time a serving soldier was knighted on the battlefield.
+The Battle of Dettingen is notable for two things: it was the last time a British monarch personally led his troops into battle, and the last time a serving soldier was knighted on the battlefield, until Australian Lieutenant General John Monash was knighted by King George V in 1918, following the Battle of Hamel.
 Tom Brown was knighted as a Knight Banneret by the King at the end of the battle for his actions, as noted in The London Magazine, and Monthly Chronologer as "the Trooper who retook the Standard from the French".

 This is believed to be the last time a sovereign conferred the title Knight Bannerets to troops on the field of battle.
 It is recorded that the King created sixteen Knights Bannerets on the battlefield in a diary entry by Miss Gertrude Savile, which states "This honour had been laid aside since James I, when Baronets were instituted".

 Legacy

 Brown's inn once contained an oil-painted sign which depicted him as the hero of the Battle of Dettingen.
 This sign is now lost, but a replica is located in Yarm Town Hall.